 5. PR Size

-Pull request (PR) size is a metric calculating the average code changes (in lines of code) of a pull request.
+Pull request (PR) size is a one of the most important DevOps metrics calculating the average code changes (in lines of code) of a pull request.
+It’s also one of the most powerful leading indicator metrics out there.
+It has a huge impact on all four DORA metrics as well as things like merge frequency and overall quality.
 Large PRs can be a huge bottleneck and impact your team’s efficiency.
+Why?
+Large PRs:

 Rework refers to code that is rewritten or deleted shortly after being added to your code base.
 LinearB considers changes to code that have been in your code-base for less than 21 days as reworked code.